 [Section 129 inserted by No. 58 of 2010 s.
 174.]

-130. Unfinished investigations by the former Board
+130. Unfinished investigations by former Board

 Investigations being carried out by the former Board under the Act as it was prior to the commencement day that are not complete by the commencement day —